 The series of five-storey blocks in Roger Dudman Way will provide 439 units of graduate accommodation.

-They overlook a Site of Special Scientific Interest and a Scheduled Ancient Monument, and are built on a former railway sidings site.'Time wasters'
+They overlook a Site of Special Scientific Interest and a Scheduled Ancient Monument, and are built on a former railway sidings site.

 Helen Marshall, director of CPRE Oxfordshire, said the ruling was "good news in effect".